Sciss/sciss.github.io/_posts/2013-10-24-sbt-unidoc.md

 ## solution

-One of the most active sbt plugin developer is Eugene Yokota, I recommend checking out his projects, there is plenty of useful things to discover.
+One of the most active sbt plugin developers is Eugene Yokota, I recommend checking out his projects, there is plenty of useful things to discover.
 So I just found out about the [sbt-unidoc](https://github.com/sbt/sbt-unidoc) plugin which promises to solve the problem of scattered API docs.
 The readme shows how this works with a multi project sbt setup.
 Fortunately, it is possible to adapt this to the situation where the sources are spread across multiple repositories.
 Sbt has a cool feature called (external) project references, Alvin Alexander has a [brief blog post about this](http://alvinalexander.com/scala/using-github-projects-scala-library-dependencies-sbt-sbteclipse).

 You define a new multi project build file that declares all the libraries whose API docs you want to combine as external projects, then you run `sbt unidoc` on the root aggregate.
 With a few extra steps these docs can then be published to the main project's [GitHub pages](http://pages.github.com/).